PoliticalGraveyard.com

 Holliday, Elias Selah (1842-1936) — also known as Elias S. Holliday — of Brazil, Clay County, Ind.
 Born in Aurora, Dearborn County, Ind., March 5, 1842.
 Republican.
 Served in the Union Army during the Civil War; mayor of Brazil, Ind., 1877-80, 1887-88; U.S. Representative from Indiana 5th District, 1901-09.
 Died in Brazil, Clay County, Ind., March 13, 1936 (age 94 years, 8 days).
 Interment at Cottage Hill Cemetery, Brazil, Ind.

 Holliday, Harold L. — of Kansas City, Jackson County, Mo.
 Democrat.
-Member of Missouri state house of representatives from Jackson County 5th District; elected 1964.
-Still living as of 1964.
+Member of Missouri state house of representatives; elected 1964; elected unopposed 1966.
+Still living as of 1966.

 Holliday, J. T. — of Orange, Orange County, Va.
 Democrat.
 Alternate delegate to Democratic National Convention from Virginia, 1912.
 Burial location unknown.

 Holliday, James O. — of Hurricane, Putnam County, W.Va.
 Republican.
-Candidate for Presidential Elector for West Virginia, 1968.
+Candidate for West Virginia state house of delegates from Putnam County, 1962; candidate for Presidential Elector for West Virginia.
 Still living as of 1968.

-Holliday, John — U.S. Deputy Consul General in Hankow, 1914.
+Holliday, John — U.S. Deputy Consul General in Hankow, as of 1914.
 Burial location unknown.

 Holliday, John C. — Prohibition candidate for Governor of Ohio, 1897.
 Burial location unknown.